 Not on a Harvard Record label but it demonstrates what the duet sounded like.
 You can note the same catalog number as the Harvard disc above.
 This was due to the fact that Harvard pulled from the master catalog of Columbia.
 Indeed, it appears the Peerless Disc Record did as well.

 The Harvard Record label went through a label re-design in late 1906 or early 1907.
-This new design featured a collegiate pennant and letting in orange.
+This new design featured a collegiate pennant and lettering in orange.

 World War Two Label: None.
-Label did not exist
+The label did not exist